Commercial Vehicle Operations prepares individuals for employment as professional truck drivers.

-The program is a short-term training course designed to prepare students to enter the truck driving industry.
+The program is a 4-week training course designed to prepare students to enter the truck driving industry.
 The program content includes instruction in operating diesel powered tractor trailer rigs, identifying common vehicle components, defensive driving skills, actual driving on rural, urban and interstate highways, handling cargo, backing and maneuvering tractor trailers, documentation and verification of loads, logging and the performance of vehicle inspections.

 - Students will receive quality classroom instruction and practical shop experience to enable them to drive tractor-trailer trucks, diesel powered vehicles, in the city, on the interstate, and on two-lane highways.